Hackbridge Primary School Nursery Admission Arrangements for Entry in 2019/2020

 Entry to Nursery

-Hackbridge Primary School will be a ‘split site’ from September 2018.
-We will have Nursery provision on both sites, with the offer available on each site as detailed below:
+Hackbridge Primary School became a ‘split site’ from autumn 2018.
+We have Nursery provision on both sites, with the offer available on each site as detailed below:

 a) Hackbridge Corner (existing school site on Hackbridge Road)

 Allocated placements are either for a MORNING (8.45am – 11.45am) place or an AFTERNOON (12.20pm – 3.20pm) place, Monday – Friday during term time.

 26 part-time (15 hour) places are available in each session.

 b) London Road (new school site currently being built on the land adjacent to ‘BedZED’)

 30 HOURS UNIVERSAL PLUS EXTENDED ENTITLEMENT PROVISION ONLY.

 Placements are 9.15am – 3.15pm, Monday – Friday during term time.